 477 Queens Avenue

-In order to make a successful transition back into the community following the four-month residential program, clients may stay for up to eight months, if necessary, in one of the Quintin Warner annexes.
-During that time, clients may be referred to community resources for furthering education, career identification, community integration, etc.
+In order to make a successful transition back into the community following the four-month residential program, clients may stay for up to one year, if necessary, in one of the Quintin Warner annexes.
+During that time, clients may be referred to community resources for furthering education, career identification, and community integration.

-For more information on the alumni programs please contact firstname.lastname@example.org
+For more information on the alumni programs please see the Referral Information below and contact the Director of QWH at: firstname.lastname@example.org